bbrownekianda/docs/getting-started/personalise_workspace.md

 # Personalise your workspace

-When you login to Kianda for the first time, a wizard opens to allow you to change the look and feel of your workspace, as well as managing regional and mobile app settings.
-There are 4 sections within the wizard.
+When you login to Kianda for the first time, a wizard opens allowing you to change the look and feel of your workspace, as well as managing regional and mobile app settings.
+There are four sections within the wizard.
 The sections below detail each section and use the example of a company called 'GreenITR'.